 Judy Small works in a small office in a strip mall—the first indication that her practice is not very successful.
 She starts off the couple’s first session by getting Susan and Bob to talk about themselves and why they think they need counseling.
 Susan does most of the talking during this first session, while Bob admits to Judy that he really doesn’t want to be there.

-Susan tells Judy what her first marriage was like (it was very happy, she says), but her marriage to Bob is on shaky ground: “I want our marriage to be the real thing,” says says of her relationship with Bob.
+Susan tells Judy what her first marriage was like (it was very happy, she says), but her marriage to Bob is on shaky ground: “I want our marriage to be the real thing,” Susan says of her relationship with Bob.
 “For some reason, I don’t feel satisfied.”
 On the other hand, Bob doesn’t think their marriage is in trouble.

 Susan actually does too much talking during that first session, because she reveals something that is news to Bob: She’s worried that Bob might start having inappropriate thoughts about Louise, now that Louise has hit puberty age.
 Susan bases this suspicion on how she thinks Bob has been looking at Louise recently.
 Bob vehemently denies that he thinks about Louise sexually, and he tells Susan how hurtful it was for her to think he could do something so heinous.
 Judy suggests that Louise join them in their next therapy session so that she can observe their family dynamics.